BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_01.md

 !battle(["Melia",:TRAINER_MELIA1,0], "Forest Field")

+If you completed the secret scene earlier, instead you face:

+!battle(["Melia", :TRAINER_MELIA1, 2], "Forest Field")

 Your second-stage starter and allies should be able to make short work of this team.
 Just be careful to not let Togepi buff itself up with Ancientpower too many times and you can make it through.

 ## Goldenwood Xen Attack